Payment-method icon

 Build your payment form for giropay

 Include giropay in the list of available payment methods.
-You don't need to collect any information from the shopper in your payment form.
+You do not need to collect any information from the shopper in your payment form.

 We provide a giropay logo which you can use on your payment form.
 For more information, refer to Downloading logos.